Jon9851/History-Quiz/README.md

 1. Located on the top left is a question counter to help the user keep track of what question they are up too.
 2. Below the question counter is a progress bar which fills up as the user progress through the quiz.
 3. Located on the top right is a score counter which will help the user keep track of the scores.
-4.
+4. THe questions are displayed below the progress bar and change at random once a question has been answered.
 5. The quiz it is self is a multiple-choice quiz with four possible answers with 17 questions in total.
-6. Each answer will change colour once selected.
+6. Each option will change colour once selected.

 ![Game](assets/images/game.png)

 ### Score
-The score page has some text and a name box as well as two buttons which will either restart the quiz or take the user back to the home page.
+The score page has a line of text and a name box as well as two buttons which will either restart the quiz or take the user back to the home page.

 ![Game](assets/images/score.png)